The Ultimate Guide to Audience Data 2021

-This is perhaps because of the number of cases that audience data is used for.
-Essentially the data can be used by anyone willing to understand their target audience better.
+Essentially, audience data helps marketers understand their target audience better.
 Here are some examples of audience data usage in business:

-- providing pre-approved offers to consumers in the financial industry
+- To provide pre-approved offers to consumers in the financial industry

-- targeting users who have made a purchase in a competitors’ store in the last 30 days (Retail and ecommerce stores)
+- For targeting users who have made a purchase in a competitors’ store in the last 30 days (both retail and ecommerce stores!)

 - Retargeting consumers both online and offline

 - To personalise content for the target audience

 - To display advertisements on sites which the target audience visits